OpenAstronomy/packaging-guide/docs/minimal.rst

 Minimal package layout
 ======================

-To start off, we will take a look at the minmal set of files you will need to create an installable Python package.
+To start off, we will take a look at the minimal set of files you will need to create an installable Python package.
 Once you have set these up, your package directory should look like::